apache/activemq-artemis/docs/user-manual/en/thread-pooling.md

 Asynchronous IO has a thread pool for receiving and dispatching events out of the native layer.
 You will find it on a thread dump with the prefix ActiveMQ-AIO-poller-pool.
-Apache ActiveMQ uses one thread per opened file on the journal (there is usually one).
+Apache ActiveMQ Artemis uses one thread per opened file on the journal (there is usually one).

 There is also a single thread used to invoke writes on libaio.
 We do